matsa007/NewsAppTest/README.md

 ## Requirements
 - iOS 12.0+ / macOS 10.14+ / tvOS 12.0+ / watchOS 5.0+

+# Tech

+- All functions in code a _marked_ with it's description

 # Installation

 Application requires iOS 12+ to run.